music-encoding/guidelines/_guidelines-v3/18-performances/01-perfElements.md

 act is broken into segments later, as is often done for practical storage and distribution reasons.
 The file from which the clips are derived is indicated using an avFile element:

-{% include plainExample.html example="./v3/examples/performances/performances-sample302.xml" valid="true" %}
+{% include plainExample.html example="examples/performances/performances-sample302.xml" valid="true" version=page.version %}

 A [clip]({{ site.baseurl }}/{{ page.version }}/elements/clip.html){:.link_odd_elementSpec} may be used to define any region of interest, such as a cadenza or a modulation, a song verse, etc. The following example shows the use of [clip]({{ site.baseurl }}/{{ page.version }}/elements/clip.html){:.link_odd_elementSpec} and its attributes to identify significant sections of a recording:

-{% include plainExample.html example="./v3/examples/performances/performances-sample303.xml" valid="true" %}
+{% include plainExample.html example="examples/performances/performances-sample303.xml" valid="true" version=page.version %}

 The preceding example also demonstrates that media files are not required in order